-- 3 cherry tomatoes for each half pepper (you can keep these whole or cut them in half
+- 6 cherry tomatoes 3 for each half pepper

 - 2 – 3 black olives